 The extensions gap referred to the difference between demonstrated yield and yield under existing agricultural practice.
-An extension gap of 4.460.45 and 5.190.52 tq/ha was observed in 2015-16 and 2016-17, respectively (Table 1).
-The average extension gap was recorded in the demonstration as 4.830.48 qt/ha emphasizing the need to train the farmers through various means to adopt improved groundnut production technologies to reverse reduce this large extension gap trend.
-The increasing use of
+An extension gap of 4.46 and 5.19 q/ha was observed in 2015-16 and 2016-17 respectively (Table 1).
+The average extension gap was recorded in the demonstration as 4.83 q/ha emphasizing the need to train the farmers through various means to adopt improved groundnut production technologies to reduce this large extension gap.
+The increasing use of the latest production technologies with high-yielding varieties will subsequently change this alarming trend of the galloping extension gap.